portworx/px-docs/portworx_on_packet.md

 Portworx recommends Docker 1.12 with [Device Mapper](https://docs.docker.com/engine/userguide/storagedriver/device-mapper-driver/#/configure-docker-with-devicemapper).

 Note: Portworx requires Docker to allow shared mounts.
 This is standard as of Docker 1.12.
-If you are running Docker without shared mounts, please follow the steps listed [here] (/os-config-shared-mounts.html)
+If you are running Docker without shared mounts, please follow the steps listed [here](os-config-shared-mounts.html)

 ## Step 3: Create and Attach the Volume
 Follow the instuctions on Packet's knowledge base for [installing and attaching to block storage] (https://www.packet.net/help/kb/how-to-use-the-block-storage/)

 ## Step 4: Install and Run the Packet host utilities for block storage
-On each host, download and install the Packet block-storage utilities from [here] (https://github.com/packethost/packet-block-storage)
-Use **packet-block-storage-attach** to attach the block storage to your local node.
+On each host, download and install the [Packet block-storage utilities](https://github.com/packethost/packet-block-storage) Use **packet-block-storage-attach** to attach the block storage to your local node.

 ## Step 5: Determine the local multi-path devices